BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 k3d cluster list
 ```

-If you'd like to *delete* any existing clusters, use:
+If you'd like to *delete* any existing clusters you might have, use:

 ```bash
 k3d cluster delete <<cluster-name>>